Procedural Fairness in Machine Learning: Methods for Mitigating Procedural Unfairness in ML

 According to our experiments, for the \textit{Synthetic} dataset, our method was able to accurately identify the sensitive attribute $x_s$ and its proxy attribute $x_p$ as $UFs$ in each independent run.
-On the \textit{Default} dataset, only the sensitive attribute “sex" was detected as $UF$ each time, and this result is similar to the result of selecting fair features by Pearson correlation coefficient in Section \ref{sec:EPFM}, where \textit{Default} is the only dataset where the correlation coefficients of all other features and sensitive attributes are below the threshold 0.10.
+On the \textit{Default} dataset, only the sensitive attribute “sex'' was detected as $UF$ each time, and this result is similar to the result of selecting fair features by Pearson correlation coefficient in Section \ref{sec:EPFM}, where \textit{Default} is the only dataset where the correlation coefficients of all other features and sensitive attributes are below the threshold 0.10.
 However, on most of the datasets, there is some fluctuation in the $UFs$ detected in different independent runs.
-For example, on the \textit{Adult} dataset, “sex" and “relationship" are the two unfair features detected each time, and it is correct that “sex" is exactly the sensitive attribute under consideration, while “relationship" includes about \num[group-separator={,}]{11000} data with the value of “husband" or “wife", which implies strong gender information, and can be regarded as a proxy attribute of “sex".
-And features such as “hours-per-week" and “race" are sometimes seen as unfair features.
+For example, on the \textit{Adult} dataset, “sex'' and “relationship'' are the two unfair features detected each time, and it is correct that “sex'' is exactly the sensitive attribute under consideration, while “relationship'' includes about \num[group-separator={,}]{11000} data with the value of “husband'' or “wife'', which implies strong gender information, and can be regarded as a proxy attribute of “sex''.
+And features such as “hours-per-week'' and “race'' are sometimes seen as unfair features.

-Indeed, the variation of features that contribute to procedural unfairness across different models highlights the significance of our model-based approach to identifying $UFs$.
-Our proposed approach can effectively identify unfair features ($UFs$) that result in inconsistent decision-making processes between different groups and hence enable targeted interventions for improving fairness in ML models.
+It is precisely because the features that cause procedural unfairness differ across models that our model-based approach is significant in identifying $UFs$.
+Our proposed approach can effectively identify $UFs$ that result in inconsistent decision-making processes between different groups and hence enable targeted interventions for improving fairness in ML models.